Posted on

 For example, the “dump” action dumps the content of the memory.

-When we set the action to “key”, the private key of the SSL server gets dumped.
+When we set the action to “key”, the private key of the SSL server gets dumped as shown below.

-At the time of public disclosure of heartbleed, almost 17% of total web servers were found vulnerable to heartbleed, including Google, Yahoo, DropBox, Facebook etc. Here are some Real-world examples of the exploitation of the heartbleed bug.
+At the time of public disclosure of this vulnerability, almost 17% of total web servers were found vulnerable to heartbleed, including those belonging to Google, Yahoo, DropBox, Facebook etc. Here are some Real-world explaoitation examples of the heartbleed bug.

 Mumsnet: